This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this small batch apple cobbler recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this individual apple cobbler recipe, check out our Leftover Ingredients Recipe Finder.

-- Lemon Juice: A small splash brightens the apple flavors and balances the sweetness.
+- Lemon Juice: Brightens the apples and balances the sweetness.

 Topping Ingredients:

-- Flour and Sugar: These form the base of the biscuit topping, giving it a soft, cake-like texture.
-For a gluten-free option, use a 1:1 gluten-free flour.
+- Flour and Sugar: Form the base of the biscuit topping giving it a soft, cake-like texture.
+Use 1:1 gluten-free flour if needed.

 - Baking Powder: Ensures the topping rises for a light, fluffy texture.